CSCfi/csc-user-guide/docs/cloud/rahti2/usage/projects_and_quota.md

 tool](https://my.csc.fi/projects) of MyCSC.
 You can also set a default billing project by going to [Your Profile page](https://my.csc.fi/profile).

-If you would like to know which CSC computing project an OpenShift project is associated with, you can do so using the _oc_ command line tool.
+If you would like to know which CSC computing project a Rahti 2 project is associated with, you can do so using the _oc_ command line tool.
 You can find instructions for setting up oc in the [command line tool usage instructions ](cli.md).
-For example, if your OpenShift project is called *my-openshift-project*, you would run:
+For example, if your Rahti 3 project is called *my-openshift-project*, you would run:

 ```bash